google-deepmind/mujoco/doc/APIreference.rst

                  int* geomid);

 Intersect ray (pnt+x*vec, x>=0) with visible geoms, except geoms in bodyexclude.
-Return geomid and distance (x) to nearest surface, or -1 if no intersection. geomgroup, flg_static are as in mjvOption; geomgroup==NULL skips group exclusion.
+Return geomid and distance (x) to nearest surface, or -1 if no intersection.

+geomgroup is an array of length mjNGROUP, where 1 means the group should be included.
+Pass geomgroup=NULL to skip group exclusion.
+If flg_static is 0, static geoms will be excluded. bodyexclude=-1 can be used to indicate that all bodies are included.

 .. _mj_rayHfield: